Automated Table Reproduction via Code Generation

-This is to maintain accessibility across hardware setups, similar to previous work~\cite{super}.
-We search for common GPU keywords (e.g., \code{cuda}, \code{cudnn}, \code{tensorflow}, \code{nvidia-smi}, \code{gpus}) in source code files. \item \textbf{Reproducibility budget.} We exclude 21 papers to enforce an eight-hour reproducibility budget, yielding the final set of \papersetsize~papers.
-We first filter out 12 papers deemed infeasible by searching for the keyword ``hour''; these explicitly mention experiment times exceeding the limit (four take $>$12 hours, seven $>$24 hours, and one $>$125 hours).
-We then try to manually reproduce the remaining 32 papers.
-We exclude nine papers that we could not reproduce any of the tables within the budget.
-These failures stemmed from missing datasets (2x), missing raw data (2x), missing generation scripts (2x), non-deterministic outputs (2x), or an inaccessible Docker image (1x).
-For the papers we could manually reproduce some of the tables, we include the paper in the benchmark but exclude the tables we fail to reproduce. \end{enumerate}
+To support this filter, we search for common GPU keywords (e.g., \code{cuda}, \code{cudnn}, \code{tensorflow}, \code{nvidia-smi}, \code{gpus}) in source code files. \item \textbf{Reproducibility budget.} We exclude 21 papers to enforce our eight-hour reproducibility budget, yielding the final set of \papersetsize~papers.
+We first remove 12 papers via a search for ``hour'', as they report runtimes above the limit (four $>$12 hours, seven $>$24 hours, one $>$125 hours).
+We then attempt to manually reproduce the remaining 32 papers and exclude nine where no table is reproducible within the budget.
+Causes for exclusion are missing datasets (2x), raw data (2x), and generation scripts (2x), non-deterministic outputs (2x), and one inaccessible Docker image (1x). \end{enumerate}